davisssamuel/bincrypt/README.md

 # The Challenge

-Create a program that, when given a message from a file and an integer key, encrypts the message by adding the ASCII number for each character to the character's index and to the key and then converts that sum to binary.
-The program should also be able to decrypt any encrypted messages it creates.
+Create a program that, when given both a file and a (integer) key, encrypts the file by adding together the ASCII number for each character, the character's index in the file, and the key and then converts that sum to binary.
+The program should also be able to decrypt any encrypted files it creates.
 Make the program as fast as possible in the language of your choice.

-Read a walkthrough of my solution [here](https://samueldavis.net/encryption-challenge/)
+Read a walkthrough of my solution [here](https://samueldavis.net/encryption-challenge/).

 # Usage